 Related to the point about social media, LinkedIn enables you as an SME to be part of a business community in which you can find inspiration, gain insight into competitors, and promote your content online.
 By joining groups on LinkedIn, you can network with other SMEs and raise your business’s profile.
 Successful businesses on LinkedIn come across to visitors as businesses whose products or services they would buy, and one that they would want to work for.

-This is by no means a checklist or ‘how to’ guide, but hopefully encourages you to assess your marketing output as an SME.
+This is by no means a checklist or ‘how to’ guide, but hopefully encourages you to assess your marketing output as an SME and invest in creativity.
 Whether you outsource the services of a full service agency or employ an internal marketing team, it is worth considering how you can appeal to your consumer base by thinking creatively and making yourself distinctive.

 For help unlocking your company’s creative streak and investing in creativity, call Mackman on 01787 388038.

 What is link building, and why is it important?